 - Unable to support himself when the maintenance application is heard

-Please do not hesitate to contact our specialist divorce lawyers if you need further clarifications.
+Please do not hesitate to contact our team of divorce lawyers if you need further clarifications.

-At Gloria James-Civetta & Co, our family law specialists understand Singapore law and how to protect your rights throughout the Divorce, Negotiation and Mediation processes.
+At Gloria James-Civetta & Co, our family lawyers understand Singapore law and how to protect your rights throughout the Divorce, Negotiation and Mediation processes.

-“We have the expertise you need to protect your interests and your future.”
+“We have the experience you need to protect your interests and your future.”

 For a free initial consultation contact our family Law Team